Cooking With Flowers

 Seeding Edible Flowers

 For my pots, I used several from seasons past along with an old coffee tin.
 The pots were easy to fill with soil.
 I planted the seeds ⅛ of an inch below the surface and then brought the pots inside where they will stay until the chilly northwest weather begins to warm up and the flowers are ready to be planted outside.
 For now, they will grow near the window of my living room, where the sun will keep them warm for most of the day!

 As you begin to think about using more edible flowers in your cooking, be sure to avoid harvesting flowers grown on the roadside, as they have been exposed to dirt and exhaust.
 You should also stay away from flowers from florists, nurseries, or garden centers since often times they have been treated with pesticides.
 If you have hay fever, asthma, or allergies, think about staying away from edible flowers altogether.

-If you’re thinking of growing your own edible flowers, here are a few tips from The Garden-Fresh Cookbook:
+If you’re thinking of growing your own edible flowers, here are a more tips:

 Calendula (pot marigold).
 Cut the flower head when it’s fully open, then pluck the spicy petals.
 Use them fresh for soups, salads, and fish and poultry dishes, or dried as a salad and beverage garnish.

 Clove Pink (carnation).
 Cut the spicy, clove-flavor petals away from the flower’s bitter-tasting white base.
 Dry them in the oven on low heat (200° F) and then add them to cake batter.
 Also use them sprinkled over a bowl of mixed berries or in fettuccine with mushrooms.